 If you don’t qualify for a deferment, you can request a forbearance due to financial difficulties, medical expenses, a change in employment, or other reasons that may depend on your loan servicer’s rules.

-There are also situations in which your lender is required to grant a forbearance, which is then called a mandatory forbearance.
+There are also situations in which your lender may be required to grant a forbearance.
 These situations include:

 - Serving an Americorps position for which you received a national service award

 - Serving in a medical or dental internship or residency program